My Quiet Kitchen

 • 💬 Comments

-Somehow, a sunbutter cookie made it to the blog before a peanut butter cookie did.
-As much as we LOVE peanut butter in this house, I really can't explain this.
-So today I'm finally giving this vegan food blog the peanut butter cookie it deserves!
+Somehow, a sunbutter cookie made it onto the blog before a vegan peanut butter cookie did.
+As much as we LOVE peanut butter in our house, I'm not sure how how that happened.
+So today, this food blog is finally getting the vegan peanut butter cookie recipe it deserves!

 These peanut butter cookies are perfect because they're: